Ansouis one of Les Plus Beaux Villages in Provence

 Ansouis Visitor Tips

 Located in the Luberon Regional Natural Park, Ansouis remains a hamlet today with barely more than 1,000 permanent residents.
-As a result of the compact footprint, Ansouis delivers photo opportunities at every turn.
+Yet, due to the compact footprint, Ansouis delivers photo opportunities at every turn.
 There are tiny alleys, homes built into the ancient ramparts, stone facades with brightly painted shutters, and a medieval castle.

 Parking can be challenging during busy times of the year.
-However, the village is small, so once you find a spot, it’s not far away from the old town.
+However, the village is small, so it’s not far away from the old town once you find a spot.

 The Ansouis market takes place on Sunday mornings.